Home

 Treatment

-Until recently, treatment programs that specifically focused on marijuana addicts were hard to find.
+Until recently, treatment programs that specifically focused on pot heads were hard to find.
 Treatment programs focus on counseling and group support systems.
 There are a number of programs especially designed to help young abusers.
 Family doctors can be a good source of information.

 I've found that individual counseling has been effective for cannabis use, particularly with teens.